JamesLaverack/mrpack-container/README.md

 ## Multi-Architecture Images

 By default, `mrpack-container` builds native multi-architecture images for both amd64 and arm64 platforms.
-You can customise this behaviour with the `--arches` flag, as in the above examples.
+You can customise this behaviour with the `--arches`/`--arch` flag, as in the above examples.
 Some tools do not work correctly with multi-architecture images.
 In this case, you will need to either generate an image just for one architecture, or 'split' the image into one per architecture.
 The different images in a multi-image archive will be named `$version-$arch`, using the provided pack version number.